Sant'Anna di Stazzema

 To conclude, a report on the anti-bandit operation on 12 August 1944: In total 11 mun. depots blown up, 1 large kitchen facility destroyed, and parts of a clothing depot secured.
 270 bandit-gang members killed [niedergemacht].
 Bandit-base S. Anna (camp for 900 bandits) (1 km north 183/30 [La Culla]) burnt down [niedergebrannt] with fire.
 68 bandit-gang members were captured, five of them headquarters personnel.
 209 men (suspected bandits) were brought to the Lucca holding station for labour deployment.’

 In September 1944, the Italian front had advanced to the Gothic Line, halting just a few kilometers from Sant'Anna di Stazzema.
 During the search for German positions, American reconnaissance planes surveyed the area where the massacre took place on 12 August.
-The images reveal the houses destroyed by fire during the roundup in Sant'Anna di Stazzema and Farnocchia hamlets.
+The images reveal the houses destroyed by fire during the roundup in the hamlets of Sant'Anna di Stazzema and Farnocchia.
 All Air Reconnaissance photographs featured on our website originate from the National Archives of the United States in College Park, Maryland.

 Investigations and trials